detain/myadmin-client-vue/README.md

-# myadmin-static-client
+# InterServer MyAdmin Client Interface

+## Features not present on current client interface

+* All links load/show instantly.
+Its a SPA (single page app) where the site is loaded in a single page and navigation/routing handled via js.
+* Desktop/Mobile standalone app built with Electron
+* PWA

+## FAQ

-*If you get a blank page when loading the site, check your adblocker, you might need to disable it*
+#### Getting a blank page when loading the site

-This template should help get you started developing with Vue 3 in Vite.
+Check your ad blocker or privacy addons, they might need to be disabled for this site.

 ## Development